Healthy Homes Assessment Parkvale

 What We Do

-As building inspectors we take on all elements that come with professional home inspections.
-We are here to ensure you make the best choice when it comes to buying your next home.
+As building inspectors, we are experts in all issues involved in specialist home inspects.
+We’re here to ensure you make the right decision when buying your next home.

-We consider your investment to be a serious one and conduct comprehensive examinations to make sure you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the fun aspects of owning or purchasing your own house.
+We consider your investment to be a serious one and conduct comprehensive checks to make sure you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the enjoyable aspects of owning or purchasing your own home.

-We offer a wide range of services to ensure you are completely informed of the condition of any property you could be looking to purchase or sell as well as additional services.
+We are specialised in a range of solutions to make sure that you are fully updated on the condition of any property that you might be looking to purchase or sell along with other services.

-Not only do we work with you but we also collaborate with a number of large clients including local councils, banks, and insurance companies.
-They clearly appreciate their reassurance provided, by the data contained in our building inspection reports.
+We not only work with you but we also collaborate with a number of major clients, including municipal councils and banks and insurance firms.
+They seem to appreciate the reassurance provided, thanks to the information that we offer in our reports of building inspections.

 Highly Trained & Insured Inspection Professionals